Accessing the ABSF

 - A detailed draft Term Sheet which sets out the terms and structure of the transaction that is proposed for investment by the ABSF.
 Term Sheets should include details of portfolio parameters and asset eligibility criteria of underlying loans.
 Market participants are encouraged to thoroughly review requirements as expressed in the ABSF legislation and supporting instruments, and specifically investment decision-making criteria in the Australian Business Securitisation Fund Investment Mandate Directions 2019.
 Proposals may include alternative structures or ranges around transaction parameters for the AOFM’s consideration.

 - A statement of claims against the ABSF investment principles.
-This should be focused and succinct and limited to no more than one page per principle.
+This should be focused, succinct and limited to no more than one page per principle.
 Where principles have already been fully addressed in the background material provided in (1), it is acceptable to simply refer to the relevant page number or section.